Projective geometry and the quaternionic Feix-Kaledin construction: Background on projective geometries

-If $\cE$ is a real-analytic vector bundle of rank $k$ over a manifold $S$ with complexification $(\Sc,\rs)$, then by shrinking $\Sc$ to a smaller connected neighbourhood of $S$, we may assume that the transition functions of $\cE$ have holomorphic extensions to $\Sc$ and hence construct a holomorphic vector bundle $\cE\cx$ of complex rank $k$ over $\Sc$, with an isomorphism $\rs^*\cE\cx\cong\overline{\cE\cx}$.
-As with the complexification $\Sc$ of $S$, $\cE\cx$ is not unique, but any two complexifications of $\cE$ are locally isomorphic near $S$.
+Let $S$ be a real analytic manifold with complexification $(\Sc,\rs)$ where $\rs$ is a real structure as in \S\ref{s:cpg} (cf.~also~e.g.~\cite{Biel} or~\cite[p.66]{Manin}).
+If $\cE$ is a real-analytic vector bundle of rank $k$ over $S$, then in some connected neighbourhood of $S$ in $\Sc$, the transition functions of $\cE$ have holomorphic extensions and hence we may construct a holomorphic vector bundle $\cE\cx$ of complex rank $k$ over $\Sc$, with an isomorphism $\rs^*\cE\cx\cong\overline{\cE\cx}$.
+The complexification $\cE\cx$ is not unique, but any two complexifications of $\cE$ are locally isomorphic near $S$.
 Note that $T\Sc$ is a complexification of $TS$.

-If $\cE$ is a complex vector bundle with real-analytic complex structure $I$, then, after shrinking $\Sc$ if necessary, we may assume $I$ extends to $\cE\cx$, thus defining a decomposition $\cE\cx=\cE\hp\ds\cE\am$ into the $\pm\iI$ eigenspaces of $I$ ($\iI^2=-1$).
-In particular, if $\dim S=2n$ and $J$ is a real-analytic almost complex structure on $S$, then (after shrinking $\Sc$ if necessary) the tangent bundle of $\Sc$ has a decomposition
+If $\cE$ is a complex vector bundle with real-analytic complex structure $I$, then, locally near $S$, we may assume $I$ extends to $\cE\cx$, thus defining a decomposition $\cE\cx=\cE\hp\ds\cE\am$ into the $\pm\iI$ eigenspaces of $I$ ($\iI^2=-1$).
+In particular, if $\dim S=2n$ and $J$ is a real-analytic almost complex structure on $S$, then the tangent bundle of $\Sc$ has a decomposition